-T-Shirts and Suits: A Guide to the Business of Creativity (eBook in English)
+T-Shirts and Suits: A Guide to the Business of Creativity (Free eBook in English)

 The free eBook version in English is available here.
-Also published as a free eBook in some other languages (Lithuanian, Georgian and traditional/complex Chinese for Taiwan).
+Also published as a free eBook in some other languages (Lithuanian, Georgian, Russian (in Kazakhstan) and traditional/complex Chinese for Taiwan).
 Further translations can be arranged, subject to a publishing agreement – see ‘Translations’ below.

 Free extracts from book ‘Chase One Rabbit: Strategic Marketing for Business Success.
 63 Tips, Techniques and Tales for Creative Entrepreneurs’

 Several sections of the book are published free of charge, plus videos about the book.
-Written especially for businesses in the creative industries.
+This marketing book was written especially for businesses in the creative industries.

 ‘Ideas in Action’ articles

 Various articles illustrating cool business techniques from creative entrepreneurs around the world, available here.
 Some have been translated into other languages.
 These can be downloaded, printed and shared online.

 Free guide with case studies and information about marketing, intellectual property, financial management etc in the creative industries.
 Download here.